Agenda

 Feminist, Decolonial, and Community-Led Approaches to TFGBV

-A space to reflect together on how feminist, decolonial, and Indigenous methodologies can challenge and expand knowledge production on technology-facilitated gender-based violence (TFGBV), centre communities, and open pathways to healing, accountability, justice, and movement building
+A space to reflect together on how feminist, decolonial, and Indigenous methodologies can challenge and expand knowledge production on technology-facilitated gender-based violence (TFGBV), centre communities, and open pathways to healing, accountability, justice, and movement building.

-Diana Bichanga, Association for Progressive Communications
+Association for Progressive Communications

-15:20 - 16:30
+15:15 - 16:30

 BREAKAWAY SESSIONS - ROUND THREE

-16:30 - 17:40
+16:30 - 17:30

 Community Dialogue